 The pole doesn’t come with many add-ons and lacks the type of finishes you would expect on a premium pole, but REI and Komperdell have ensured that it performs well, feels great to use and most of all allows those on a budget to experience the benefits of a good quality trekking pole.

-The Traverse Powerlock Cork was the best ‘budget’ pole we tested and was therefore named the Best Pole under $100.
+The Traverse Powerlock Cork was the best ‘budget’ pole we tested and was therefore named the one of the most affordable trekking poles.

 Finding the correct pole for your needs and budget remains a tricky task and sifting through the troves of reviews can be time consuming and confusing.
 To make things easier, check out our expert review on the top trekking poles of here.